wilburc/wilburc.github.io/resume.md

 As part of the data-science team at Centro, I have two main responsibilities:

 1. **Productization of data-science algorithms**.
 Machine-learning algorithms aren’t the most easily understood by stakeholders—it is my responsibility to present these in a simple, understandable manner.
 I create mockups and functioning prototypes to demonstrate practical applications for our team’s algorithms.
-Stakeholders can then realize their potential and pick them up for products.
+Stakeholders can then realize this potential and pick them up for products.

     - Create mockups and functioning prototypes (HTML, CSS, JavaScript, Python)
     - Present complex data-science algorithms/ideas to stakeholders in a simple, understandable manner